-PALATKA, Fla., March 13, 2018 ― For the fifth consecutive year, the St. Johns River Water Management District’s Governing Board has approved a proclamation designating April as Springs Protection Awareness Month.
+PALATKA, Fla., March 10, 2020 ― For the seventh consecutive year, the St. Johns River Water Management District’s Governing Board has approved a proclamation designating April as Springs Protection Awareness Month.
 The annual designation helps increase awareness about the importance of Florida’s springs and encourages residents and stakeholders to participate in the protection of springs.

-Sen. Rob Bradley and Rep. Elizabeth Porter filed resolutions in the Florida Legislature (SR 1936 and HR 8067) declaring April 2018 as Springs Protection Awareness Month.
-Water management districts across the state are joining the Legislature in recognizing the importance of increasing public awareness about the value of springs and encouraging behaviors that will enhance springs protection.
+Sen. Rob Bradley of Orange Park and Rep. Charles “Chuck” Clemons of Newberry recently introduced resolutions (SR 1930 and HR 8043) recognizing April 2020 as Springs Protection Awareness Month in Florida.
+Since 2013, water management districts across the state and the Florida Department of Environmental Protection have joined the Legislature in recognizing the importance of springs and encouraging behaviors that will enhance springs protection.

 Visit www.sjrwmd.com/springs for more information about the district’s work to protect springs.